ardaozkal/sbahjifier/README.md

 # sbahjifier

 Image manipulator to make images more Hella and Sweet.
 If you have to ask what this does, it is almost certainly not the tool you're looking for.

+## Notice: Moved

+Due to various reasons (one of them being Microsoft's acquisition of GitHub), I'm moving this project to Gitlab.

+I plan maintain this project, to at least keep it up to date with newest versions of Python 3.

+You can access the new repo [here](https://gitlab.com/aoz/sbahjifier).

+## Original text:

 Processes images and attempts to make them resemble something that might appear in [Sweet Bro and Hella Jeff](http://www.mspaintadventures.com/sweetbroandhellajeff/) (probably nsfw).